Customer Complaint Procedure

 What type of complaint are we unable to investigate?

 x Any matter that has already been heard or referred to the Courts or any other dispute resolution service.

-x Matters of Insurance; claims, settlement offers, exclusions/requirements of insurance.
+x Matters of Insurance (loss/damage) including claims, settlement offers and/or exclusions and requirements of insurance.

 x Any matter that is a criminal offence and/or has already been referred to the Police.